serverless/examples/aws-node-github-webhook-listener/README.md

   You should see the event from github in the lambda functions logs.

 5. Use your imagination and do whatever you want with your new github webhook listener! 🎉

+Let us know if you come up with a cool use case for this service =)